Statement

 Bio

-Shelley Caldwell has engaged with the arts from an early age.
-She earned both a BFA and MA in Drawing and Installation from Minnesota State University, Mankato.
+Shelley Caldwell is an alumna of Minnesota State University, Mankato (MNSU), earning a BFA and MA in Drawing and Installation.
 She has served as adjunct faculty at MNSU and as Visiting Instructor at Gustavus Adolphus College.
-Her work has been featured in numerous exhibitions throughout greater Minnesota in venues such as the 410 Project, SooVAC, the Carnegie Art Center, Arts Center of Saint Peter, Paradise Center for the Arts, Hutchinson Center for the Arts, The Grand Center for Arts & Culture, The Waseca Art Center, Hallberg Center for the Arts, Red Rock Center for the Arts, Austin ArtWorks Center, and others.
+Her work has been featured in numerous exhibitions throughout greater Minnesota in venues such as the Carnegie Art Center, the 410 Project, Arts Center of Saint Peter, Soo Visual Arts Center, Hutchinson Center for the Arts, Paradise Center for the Arts, the Grand Center for Arts & Culture, the Waseca Art Center, Hallberg Center for the Arts, Red Rock Center for the Arts, Austin ArtWorks Center, and others.
 She held residency at the Tofte Lake Center outside Ely, MN and has received grants from the Prairie Lakes Regional Arts Council, Springboard for the Arts, and the Minnesota State Arts Board.
-Current solo exhibitions include the Hutchinson Center for the Arts (May 28 - July 11, 2025) and the Winnebago Area Museum (thru July 2025).
-Compelled by the surrounding landscape, she presently works from her family farm in rural Faribault county.
+She has a forthcoming solo exhibition at the Carnegie Art Center (November 2026).
+Compelled by the rural landscape, she presently works from her family farm in rural Faribault county.